kahlil/grunt-guides/scripts/01-getting-started.md

 ### Install Node & npm

 Installing Node and npm is very easy just go to nodejs.org and click on the big Install button.
 This will download an installer that you then can use to install Node. npm is installed next to Node by default.

-That's it, you're done.

 ## The Terminal